-- The transaction price is generally fixed and stated on our contracts; - As noted above, our contracts generally do not include multiple performance obligations, and accordingly do not generally require estimates of the standalone selling price for each performance obligation; - Our revenues do not include material amounts of variable consideration, or result in significant obligations associated with returns, refunds or warranties; and - Most of our revenue is recognized as of a point-in-time and the timing of the satisfaction of the applicable performance obligations is readily determinable.
+- The transaction price is generally fixed and stated in our contracts; - As noted above, our contracts generally do not include multiple performance obligations, and accordingly do not generally require estimates of the standalone selling price for each performance obligation; - Our revenues do not include material amounts of variable consideration, or result in significant obligations associated with returns, refunds or warranties; and - Most of our revenue is recognized as of a point-in-time and the timing of the satisfaction of the applicable performance obligations is readily determinable.
 As noted above, our Topic 606 revenue is generally recognized at the time of delivery to, or pick-up by, the customer.

+Our revenues accounted for under Topic 842 also generally do not require significant estimates or judgments.
 We monitor and review our estimated standalone selling prices on a regular basis.